mmontossi/listable_collections/README.md

 product.removed_tags_from_list => ['New']
 ```

-NOTE: The gem will handle automatically creation/deletion if you use a has many through association.
+NOTE: All associations are assumed to be has many through in to be able to handle creations/deletions.

 ### Attributes